New Guinea Air Warning Wireless: Equipment

 The spotters were initially equipped with Teleradio 3A sets and amateur equipment; however, many outstations later had these replaced by improved 3B and 3BZ sets to provide higher power communications.
 This occurred following a decision to standardise on the 3B following the formation of the NGAWW.
 In addition, some teams operating in more difficult jungle and mountain terrain, such as that closer to Port Moresby, were equipped with RAAF supplied ATR-2 radios which were lighter than the Teleradio 3A sets provided to the more distant outstations.

-The Australian-designed and manufactured Type 3 Teleradio transmitter/receiver had been developed prior to the war by Amalgamated Wireless (Australasia) (AWA) to provide long-range wireless communications across Australia and in the surrounding islands of New Guinea, the Solomons, and Fiji where the plantations, airstrips, mines and settlements were widely separated.
+The Australian-designed and manufactured Type 3 Teleradio transmitter/receiver had been developed prior to the war by AWA to provide long-range wireless communications across Australia and in the surrounding islands of New Guinea, the Solomons, and Fiji where the plantations, airstrips, mines and settlements were widely separated.
 The isolated nature of civilian out-stations in these areas meant that there was no other means of communication available.

 Even before the outbreak of hostilities the RAN had organised many civilian wireless users in the islands of the Pacific into networks of "spotters", known as Coastwatchers, in order to provide reports of any suspicious activities.
 Some were issued with the new 3B sets; however, following suggestions for improvements as the spotters developed their communications techniques, the Teleradio 3BZ was developed by AWA in 1942.
 Although it had many similarities to the 3B, its receiver had been partially modified and it had a transmitter which had been redesigned to include six crystal channels.
 It had also been "tropicalised" to protect it against the effects of the moist environment by reducing its susceptibility to mildew, rot and fungus.

 The Type 3 set consisted of three main cases containing the transmitter, receiver and speaker.
 Other parts included the headphones, key, microphone, 6 or 12 volt accumulators, as well as a small petrol charging generator or a pedal generator based on a bicycle frame (often operated using native labour).
 Often the equipment used by a Coastwatcher would include parts from the 3A, 3B and 3BZ, or whatever other items were locally available to them, yet they were commonly referred to as the "3BZ" regardless of this.
 Total weight was approximately 100 kg including ancillaries, with the generator weighing 60 lb, while the receiver was 32 lb.
 The steel cases of the 3B and 3BZ were 41 cm wide, 26 cm high, and 26 cm deep.
 Depending on the aerial used, the 3B provided a range of up to 250 mi.